 The licensing process for securities firms takes place in constant dialogue with the applicants.
-The duration depends on the quality and complexity of the application and the current workload.
-In the case of applications with a foreign connection, the time it takes to receive a response from the competent foreign supervisory authorities must also be taken into account.
+The duration depends on the quality and complexity of the application and the time it takes to receive a response from the competent foreign supervisory authorities.

 The Authorisation section of the Banks division (firstname.lastname@example.org)

 Application templates are available on the FINMA survey and application platform (EHP) for securities firms’ initial applications, as are the following documents.